AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-1.md

 <!--- MC-36049-->

-*  Magento no longer displays a fixed product tax attribute on the storefront for a product after a merchant has unassigned it from the product’s attribute set.
+*  Magento no longer displays a fixed product tax attribute on the storefront for a product after a merchant has unassigned it from the product's attribute set.

 ### Test